wisskirchenj/editor/README.md

 27.08.23 Besides some minor refactoring, load and save functionality to and from file added.
 Filename is entered in the status bar implemented in new inner class Editor.FileHandler using new methods in the EditorModel and Cursor.

+28.08.23 Page-Up and -down implemented using the Emacs key shortcuts.
+File-IO exception handling added.